 Devon County Council

-We are responsible for managing local flood risk in Devon from surface water, groundwater and consenting and enforcement on Ordinary Watercourses.
+We are responsible for managing local flood risk in Devon (i.e. risks of internal property flooding from surface water, ground water and ordinary (smaller) watercourses).
 This excludes flood risk from the sea and main rivers, which is the Environment Agency’s responsibility.

 Before becoming a Lead Local Flood Authority (LLFA), we were responsible for maintaining and repairing highway surface water drainage systems and planning for and responding to flood emergencies.
 We still have these responsibilities, but we are now also responsible for developing, maintaining and applying a Local Flood Risk Strategy.